sigh/Stern-Brocot-Tree/enumerate.md

 meaning that we can match them up, one-to-one, with the natural numbers ($$ \mathbb{N} $$).

-A common demonstration is to create a grid of the positive rational numbers ($$ \mathbb{Q}^+ $$), with the rows having every numerator and the columns having every denominator.
+A common way to show this is to create a grid of the positive rational numbers ($$ \mathbb{Q}^+ $$), with the rows having every numerator and the columns having every denominator.
 Then we can iterate over the grid such that we eventually reach each number.